eigerco/polka-storage/RFCs/001-indexer.md

 ## Peer Discovery

-The [identify protocol][3] plays a vital role in peer discovery and establishing communication.
+The [identify protocol][3] plays a vital role in establishing communication.
 This protocol allows peers to exchange metadata about themselves upon connection.
 This metadata includes:

 - [Peer ID][5]: A unique identifier for the peer.